Payload Blog

 A History Buff's Guide to Kennedy Space Center Visitor Complex

 Between the Commercial Crew Program, the new Space Launch System (SLS) rocket and NASA's commercial partner, the future of space exploration is gearing up now at Kennedy Space Center.
 You can hear all about what is happening next when visiting Kennedy Space Center Visitor Complex, but history also comes to life through incredible, rare and authentic space artifacts throughout our attractions.
 If you are a self-proclaimed history buff and want to know where to go to see the most jaw-dropping pieces of history, look no further.
-Here is your guide to exploring, all included with daily admission:
+Here is your guide to exploring, all included with admission:

 space shuttle at Kennedy Space Center